DomainDevs/html/Development/html/Readme.md

 # E-Commerce template

-In firts part of our complete e-commerce app template
+In firts part of our complete e-commerce app template.

 ## Screens it contains: